-Averaging (or oblivious) samplers.
-A special type of non-adaptive samplers are ones that output the average value of the function over their sample points.
-Such samplers were first defined in [9], where they were called "oblivious", but we prefer the term averaging.
-We mention that averaging samplers have some applications not offered by arbitrary non-adaptive samplers (cf., [9] and [29]).
-More importantly, averaging samplers are very appealing, since averaging over a sample seem the natural thing to do.
-Furthermore, as pointed out in [30], averaging samplers are related to randomness extractors (cf. [28]).
-Note that the Naive Sampler, the Pairwise-Independent Sampler, and the Expander Sampler are all averaging samplers, although they differ in the way they generate their sample.
+Averaging (or Oblivious) Samplers: A special type of non-adaptive samplers are ones which output the average value of the function over their sample points.
+Such samplers were first defined in [9] and called "oblivious".
+We prefer the term averaging.
+Averaging samplers have some applications not offered by arbitrary non-adaptive samplers (cf., [9] and [25]).
+More importantly, averaging samplers are very appealing since averaging over a sample seem the natural thing to do.
+Furthermore, as pointed out in [27], averaging samplers are related to dispersers and to randomness extractors.
+Note that the Naive Sampler, the Pairwise-Independent Sampler and the Expander Sampler are all averaging samplers although they differ in the way they generate their sample.
 However, the Median-of-Averages Sampler, as its name indicates, is not an averaging sampler.
-Thus, obtaining an averaging sampler of relatively low sample and randomness complexities requires an alternative approach.
-The best results are obtained via the connection to randomness extractors, and are summarized below.
+Thus, to obtain an averaging sampler having relatively low sample and randomness complexities, an alternative approach is required.
+The best know result in this direction is:

-Theorem 6.1 (efficient averaging samplers [26, Cor.
-7.3]):7 For every constant $\alpha > 0$, there exists an efficient averaging sampler with sample complexity $poly(\epsilon^{-1}, log(1/\delta))$ and randomness complexity $n + (1 + \alpha) \cdot log_2(1/\delta)$.
+Theorem 6.1 [27]: For every $\alpha > 0$ , there exists an efficient averaging sampler with sample complexity $poly(n, \epsilon^{-1}, log(1/\delta))$ and randomness complexity $(1 + \alpha)(n + log(1/\delta))$ .

-We stress that this sampler is not sample-optimal (i.e., the polynomial in ε^{-1} is not quadratic).
-It would be interesting to obtain an efficient sample-optimal averaging sampler of low randomness complexity, say, one that uses $O(n + \log(1/\delta))$ coins.
-We mention that non-explicit sample-optimal averaging samplers of low randomness complexity do exist; specifically, Theorems 2.2 and 2.3 holds with averaging-samplers (see [10, 30], resp.).
+We stress that this sampler is not sample-optimal (i.e., the polynomial in $\epsilon^{-1}$ is of quite high degree).
+It would be interesting to obtain a sample-optimal averaging sampler of low randomness complexity, say, one which uses $O(n + \log(1/\delta))$ coins.